 As the UK’s leading provider of managed HR advisory services, AdviserPlus has seen first-hand the methods that have enabled employers to make a difference to their people’s mental wellbeing.
 In particular, there are three immediate steps that can help you to seize the moment, and bring about the change your colleagues need.

-Embed mental ill-health alongside your disability processes.
+2. Embed mental ill-health alongside your disability processes.
 This helps you to take account that psychological struggles are easy to conceal, and makes you more inclusive and supportive by default.
-Perhaps consider the Disability Confidence scheme.
+Perhaps consider the Disability Confidence scheme

-If having independent research at your fingertips would help you to make your case to management, download our full report – with more detailed findings and recommendations.
-You can download it for free, here.
+If having independent research at your fingertips would help you to make your case to management, download our full report for free – with more detailed findings and recommendations.

 If you’d like to find out how AdviserPlus can help you with your mental health at work awareness and training programme, get in touch for an informal discussion.